q4AB/NexusSpoofer/README.md

 To launch Nexus Spoofer and begin using it, follow these steps:

-1. **Locate the Executable (EXE) File**
+1. **Locate the NexusSpoofer.py File**
-   You should have received an executable file with a .exe extension for Nexus Spoofer.
-Locate this file on your computer.
+   Find the folder where the NexusSpoofer.py file is located on your computer.

-2. **Execute the Program**
+2. **Open a Command Prompt (CMD)**
-   Double-click the executable file.
-This action will open a command prompt (CMD) panel.
+   In that folder, right-click, and select "Open Command Prompt" or "Open PowerShell."

-3. **Follow On-Screen Instructions**
+3. **Execute Nexus Spoofer**
-   Inside the CMD panel, meticulously follow the on-screen instructions to complete the ban bypass process, as outlined in the "Getting Started" section above.
+   In the command prompt, type the following command exactly as shown: "py NexusSpoofer.py"

-Please use Nexus Spoofer responsibly and always adhere to the terms of service of the game you're playing.
-Attempting to bypass bans may lead to significant consequences.
+Make sure to enter it precisely; any deviation may result in errors.

-Enjoy a seamless and ban-free gaming experience with Nexus Spoofer!
+Enjoy a smooth and ban-free gaming experience with Nexus Spoofer!